mickaellalande/MC-Toolkit/README.md

 # MC-Toolkit
 The goal of this repository is to give support materials for the meetings at IGE about tools: MC-Toolkit (MC stand for Mardi-Café, Modelisation&Climate,... who knows?), in additions of a Slack channel.

+### Planning:
+- Tuesday 17/03 at 10h30 in Lliboutry: Presentation

-Here are some ideas of topics/tools to talk about:
+### Here are some ideas of topics/tools to talk about:
 - xarray (+dask) / cdo / climaf (climatology)
 - How to compute climatologies (DJF, days in months, etc. what do you do?)
 - cartopy / ferret / basemap / proplot (plot)